StackVista/stackstate-docs/configure/topology/event-handlers.md

     - `event.HealthStateChengedEvent.transactionId` -
     - `event.HealthStateChengedEvent.identifier` -
     - `event.HealthStateChengedEvent.stackElement` -
-    - `event.HealthStateChengedEvent.newState` - the current state of the element.
+    - `event.HealthStateChengedEvent.newState` - returns the current state of the element.
-    - `event.HealthStateChengedEvent.oldState` - the previous state of the element.
+    - `event.HealthStateChengedEvent.oldState` - returns the previous state of the element.
     - `event.HealthStateChengedEvent.causeId` -

 - A **PropagatedHealthStateChangedEvent** is generated when the propagated health state of an element changes.
     - `event.PropagatedHealthStateChangedEvent.triggeredTimestamp` -
     - `event.PropagatedHealthStateChangedEvent.transactionId` -
     - `event.PropagatedHealthStateChangedEvent.identifier` -
-    - `event.PropagatedHealthStateChangedEvent.stateChanges` - the chain of elements through which the health state change propagated.
+    - `event.PropagatedHealthStateChangedEvent.stateChanges` - returns the chain of elements through which the health state change propagated.
     - `event.PropagatedHealthStateChangedEvent.causeId` -

 - A **ViewHealthStateChangedEvent** is generated when the health state of the entire view changes.